History

 New Building Project—Fall 2018

-The Museum closes its J. Max Bond Jr. building to begin constructing a new home created for the needs of the institution and its surrounding communities.
-The design of the building takes its inspiration from local architecture and the bustling Harlem sidewalks.
+After closing its J. Max Bond Jr. building to the public in January 2018, the Museum begins the work toward its new home in Fall 2018.
+The design of the building, created for the needs of the institution and its surrounding communities, takes its inspiration from local architecture and the bustling Harlem sidewalks.

 Peggy Cooper Cafritz Bequest—2018